 Emergency shelter for 12 families.

 We also operate a congregate emergency shelter for 9 families in Brockton and more than 100 scattered site units for families experiencing homelessness.
-All family shelter placements are referred to FBMS by the state’s Department of Housing and Community Development (DHDC)/Department of Transitional Assistance (DTA).
+All family shelter placements are referred to FBMS by the state’s Executive Office of Housing and Livable Communities (EOHLC)/Department of Transitional Assistance (DTA).